 - Don’t neglect character.
 Without character, it can be difficult to invest in a story.
 Consider building your video campaign around a recurring character, like Geico’s Gecko or Progressive’s Flo.

 Stories are part of what makes us human.
-Because they’re so ingrained in us, they’re a powerful tool for empowering your video marketing campaign.
-When you make the most of story, you’re creating an impression of your brand and message on your viewers.
+Because they’re so ingrained in us, they’re a powerful tool for empowering your online video marketing campaign.
+When you make the most of the story, you create an impression of your brand and message to your viewers.
 From there, you can start to reap even greater rewards from the power of video.